 The property forms part of some of the most significant and early former mill-workers housing within the WHS built by the Strutt family.
 It is considered to be an important attribute of the WHS for its contribution to the social infrastructure related value as defined in the current DVMWHS Management Plan (2014-19).

 The proposed development comprises of a single storey extension to the rear of the building.
 This will require alterations to the rear elevation of which is presumably an existing 19th century extension and outbuildings.

 There are concerns over the scale of the proposed development in that it projects too far into the rear garden and because the design appears to jar with that of the existing building.
 Unfortunately the design information provided within the submission is currently lacking in detail to demonstrate how key junctions between the new and existing dwelling are to be successfully resolved.
 The Heritage Statement provided as part of the submission does little to articulate how the existing building fabric has developed over time and so it does not provide the assurance that the extension has been respectfully designed.
-We would suggest that the Heritage Statement is therefore revised to show a clear analysis of the historic phasing of the building, including annotated photographs where relevant to help understand the impact of the proposed changes on the attribute.
-The partnership does not object to the proposed development in principle although it is not considered to be acceptable in its current form.
+The Heritage Statement should therefore be revised to show a clear analysis of the historic phasing of the building, including annotated photographs where relevant to help understand the impact of the proposed changes on the attribute.

+The World Heritage Site Partnership does not object to the proposed development in principle, although it is not considered to be acceptable in its current form.
 This is partly because of the incomplete level of information required to form a more comprehensive understanding of the impact of the proposals.
 In order to be considered acceptable the design should be amended to ensure that it is of a suitably high-design quality as required in the DVMWHS Management Plan and so mitigate any negative impacts on the OUV of the DVMWHS.
-I hope these comments can be considered when a decision is made concerning this development.
-Yours sincerely Adrian Farmer Heritage Co-ordinator, Derwent Valley Mills World Heritage Site. cc Sarah Brooks, AVBC